Lukbtw9/Fake-Wallet-Miner/README.md

 This Script is only for educational purpose!

-This Miner was created by Luk-_-btw
+This Miner was created by "Luk-_-btw"
-Discord: Luk-_-btw#6749
+Discord: "Luk-_-btw#6749"